MohamedThabt/MohamedThabt/README.md

 ## Hi there 👋, i'm Mohamed
-## cyber secuurity engineer and web developer
+## cyber security engineer and web developer